-The AD5678 is a low power, octal buffered voltage-out DAC; 4 DACs with 12-bits of resolution and 4 DACs with16-bits of resolution, in a single package.
-All devices operate from a single +2.7V to +5.5V, and are guaranteed monotonic by design.
+The AD5666 DAC is a low power, quad, 16-bit buffered voltage-out DAC.
+The part operates from a single +2.7V to +5.5V, and is guaranteed monotonic by design.

-The AD5678 has an on-chip reference with an internal gain of two.
-The AD5678-1 has a 1.25V 10ppm/°C max reference and the AD5678-2, has a 2.5V 10ppm/°C max reference.
+The AD5666 has an on-chip reference with an internal gain of two.
+The AD5666-1 has a 1.25V 10ppm/°C max reference and the AD5666-2 has a 2.5V 10ppm/°C max reference.
 The onboard reference is off at power-up allowing the use of an external reference.
 The internal reference is turned on by writing to the DAC.
-The part incorporates a power-on-reset circuit that ensures that the DAC output powers up to zero volts and remains there until a valid write takes place.
+The part incorporates a power-on-reset circuit that ensures that the DAC output powers up to zero volts (POR pin low) or midscale (POR pin high) and remains there until a valid write takes place.
 The part contains a power-down feature that reduces the current consumption of the device to 200nA at 5V and provides software selectable output loads while in power-down mode for any or all DACs channels.